General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Ben Stokes inspired England’s 2019 Cricket World Cup final victory over New Zealand – who scored the second-highest number of runs in the match for England?
+- Ben Stokes impressed England’s 2019 Cricket World Cup remaining victory over New Zealand – who scored the second-highest variety of runs within the match for England?

-- How many different teams have won the Premier League since the start of the inaugural season in 1992/93?
+- What number of totally different groups have gained the Premier League for the reason that begin of the inaugural season in 1992/93?

-- In tennis, who has won more Women’s Singles Grand Slam titles – Martina Navratilova or Serena Williams?
+- In tennis, who has gained extra Girls’s Singles Grand Slam titles – Martina Navratilova or Serena Williams?

-- What score did cricketing legend Don Bradman average as a batsman across his career?
+- What rating did cricketing legend Don Bradman common as a batsman throughout his profession?

 - At which venue is the British Grand Prix held?

-- How many horses are on each team in a polo match?
+- What number of horses are on every staff in a polo match?

 Answers